gg4924/sing-box-subscribe/instructions/README.md

 - `prefix`: Optional.
 Set a custom prefix that will be added to the beginning of the node names.
 If not set, no prefix will be added.

+- `User-Agent`: Optional.
+You can customize UA, such as setting UA to "clash.meta" or "sing-box"

 <details>
       <summary>prefix effect reference</summary>